evanm4183/BetNFL/README.md

 ## Overview

 BetNFL is a sports betting website for moneyline bets on NFL games.
 The purpose of this site is to create a marketplace for sports betting.
-It provides bettors with a wide variety of sportsbooks to choose from, and it provides sportsbooks with a place to publish their odds for prospective customers.
+It provides bettors with a wide variety of sportsbooks to choose from, and it provides sportsbooks with a place to publish their odds to prospective customers.
 DISCLAIMER: This app was built for educational purposes, so all of the money within the app is simulated and not real.

 ## Features